When Animals Escape

 Listening to animal voices

-How to address this?
-The animals themselves are their own best advocates.
-At The Gentle Barn.
-Chico is still the leader and now, a ‘cow ambassador’.
+How to begin to address this?
+The animals themselves are their own best advocates, says advocates.
+At The Gentle Barn, Chico is still the leader and also, now, a ‘cow ambassador’.
 “He opens people’s hearts to intelligence, magic and affection of cows every day,” says Weiner.
 “It is an honour to work beside him.”

 But these stories vanish if they are not shared.
 “Animals’ resistance has often been overlooked,” says Colling.
 “It’s essential to listen to them, interpreting their actions and behaviours as forms of communication and protest [and] illuminating moments of escape to critique broader systems of animal agriculture.”

-Recognising animal sentience and dignity and their capacity to love, grieve, grow and imagine: we owe it to Tyke - and Emily, Trece, Matilda, the St Louis Six - to tell those stories.
+Recognising animal sentience and dignity and their capacity to love, grieve, grow and imagine: we owe it to Tyke, and Emily, Trece, Matilda, the St Louis Six and so many more to tell their histories.
 That ‘natural order’ we feel when an animal reaches safety?
-It’s being violated - and violated terribly, millions of times a day.
+It’s violated - and violated terribly, millions of times a day.
 "The fact that we yearn for escaped animals to live speaks volumes about how we value their lives once they have been separated from the anonymous group,” wrote founder of Surge, Ed Winters.
 “We acknowledge that they are individuals with their own personalities and a clear desire to live.
 We recognize that there is something they are trying to escape from, that they are fearful, and in a situation they do not want to be in.
 We view these animals as underdogs, heroes overcoming adversity, and yet that adversity they are trying to overcome is us."

 Citations